 How to Enrol?

-There is no formal application process.
-Students should notify their school counselor as soon as they know they would like to pursue a High Skills Major Certificate.
-Ideally, students should decide to enter the program during the course selection process in grade 9.
-However, students can enrol at a later point in high school, as long as they can complete all required components.
+Ideally, students should begin planning for HSM during course selection in grade 9.
+However, students can enrol at a later point in high school, as long as they can complete all required components before graduation.

 Incentives, Bursaries, and Recognition